Miley Cyrus Return To ‘The Voice’ Reportedly May Make Gwen Stefani, Blake Shelton Quit In ‘Domino Effect’

 Miley Cyrus is heading back to The Voice after taking the season off, with Blake Shelton’s sweetheart Gwen Stefani keeping the over-sized coach chair warm for Miley.
 The Voice is known for playing musical chairs with two of the coaches, holding onto old-timers Blake Shelton and Adam Levine while rotating its line-up of singers such as Miley and Gwen.
 Now, however, the return of Cyrus allegedly could turn into a “domino effect,” causing Blake and Gwen to head out the stage door marked “Exit” and keep right on walking, according to a new report.

-Reportedly going through a series of “serious shake-ups,” The Voice is currently in the midst of season 12, and it’s the cycle that might be the last for Shelton and Stefani, according to Radar Online.
+Reportedly going through a series of “serious shake-ups,” The Voice is currently in the midst of Season 12, and it’s the cycle that might be the last for Shelton and Stefani, according to Radar Online.

-The 47-year-old mom of three and 40-year-old country crooner began their relationship soon after Gwen was given a coach chair on season 9.
+The 47-year-old mom of three and 40-year-old country crooner began their relationship soon after Gwen was given a coach chair on Season 9.
 Both Shelton and Stefani experienced heartbreak in separate, but almost simultaneous, highly publicized divorces.
 Blake split from Miranda Lambert, while Gwen ended her marriage to Gavin Rossdale.
 The two found comfort in each other, charming viewers of The Voice as their friendship turned into a flirty romance with heaping helpings of PDA.

-Although Stefani and Shelton have continued to serve up their flirtation on The Voice as coaches this season, NBC previously announced that Miley Cyrus is returning to season 13.
+Although Stefani and Shelton have continued to serve up their flirtation on The Voice as coaches this season, NBC previously announced that Miley Cyrus is returning to Season 13.
 And that’s the issue for Gwen, an insider told the publication.

 “Since Miley is set on coming back to the show next season, Gwen definitely does not want to be on the panel alongside her.”